GuangzheWen/web-softwaretools-plain/report/Background.md

 Here is process the map for our User-Centered design.
 ![User-Centered Design](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/images/User-Centered.png)

 Besides, since the system is still under active development, we must face the fact that the pet store API is imperfect and some operations remains to be fixed.
-Most of them are suitable to the owner. like deleting and editing existing pets.
+Most of them are suitable to the owner, like deleting and editing existing pets.

+## Project Objectives

+After the analysize above, we can make our objectives clear in this project.

+- Design and build a functional pet shop website with questionnaire
+- Complete essentail API and fix bug of operations that return inconsistent results
+- Develop a relevant and improved graphical user-interface for users
+- Demonstrate the website is satisfactory and attractive

 ## Checklist

 The checklist against which we can evaluate at last.

-- [x] An interviewer with the owner to learn about his attitudes, ideas, and desires.
+- [ ] An interviewer with the owner to learn about his attitudes, ideas, and desires.
-- [x] Perform Focus Groups[2] methodology to do user research and form the user stories.
+- [ ] Perform Focus Groups[2] methodology to do user research and form the user stories.
-- [x] Take the codebase of the pet store and improve pet store api in need.
+- [ ] Take the codebase of the pet store and improve pet store api in need.
-- [x] Analyze our site according to the results of user research and the interview with customers and the owner.
+- [ ] Analyze our site according to the results of user research and the interview with customers and the own r.
-- [x] Add essential new features to meet the demands from users.
+- [ ] Add essential new features to meet the demands from users.
-- [x] Unit testing and integration testing with user input to make sure the website could run correctly.
+- [ ] Unit testing and integration testing with user input to make sure the website could run correctly.
-- [x] Do a survey to find out items need to be improved in the next step.
+- [ ] Do a survey to find out items need to be improved in the next step.
-- [x] Scheduled product delivery and get feedback from users.
+- [ ] Scheduled product delivery and get feedback from users.

 # System Design